 This section includes instructions about configuring your device.
-If you want to learn more about how certain features work, go to Learn more on page 47.
+If you want to learn more about how certain features work, go to .

 Rotate the image with digital roll

 If you rotate the image, all views are affected.

 To rotate the 360° view, go to Video > Installation and use the Roll slider.